-Shareholders of record at the close of business on April 15, 1997, are entitled to notice of, and to vote at, the Meeting.
-At the record date, 15,008,518 shares of the Company's Common Stock were issued and outstanding.
+Shareholders of record at the close of business on April 15, 1998, are entitled to notice of, and to vote at, the Meeting.
+At the record date, 14,144,730 shares of the Company's Common Stock were issued and outstanding.
+The Company has no other class of voting securities issued or outstanding.